Off-Nominal/artemis-history/docs/starship-flight-tests.md

 **HLS relevance**: Controlled reentry and soft landing capability demonstrated for both stages.
 Critical precursor to booster recovery and ship landing precision needed for lunar missions.

+## IFT-5 - October 13, 2024

+**Result**: LANDMARK SUCCESS

+- Super Heavy Booster 12 returned to launch site and was CAUGHT by the "chopstick" arms of the launch tower ("Mechazilla")
+- First-ever booster catch - a feat never before achieved in spaceflight
+- Ship 30 reached apogee of 212 km
+- Ship performed controlled splashdown in Indian Ocean with high accuracy
+- Most significant Starship test to date

+**HLS relevance**: Booster catch enables rapid reusability, critical for the high launch cadence needed to refuel Starship HLS in orbit.
+Each HLS lunar mission requires multiple tanker launches; rapid turnaround of boosters is essential to the architecture.